 What follows is what we believe to be a compelling list of reasons to consider forgoing the use pills and give Cannabis a try when dealing with depression or bipolar disorder.

-[Above video does not mention Cannabis.
+[Above videos do not mention Cannabis.
 It covers the seedy side of anti-depressants]

 Your Own Personal Hell